 Dates Vary – Google “Holiday Boat Parades” in your area

-The holiday season comes alive in Florida with a variety of decorated boat parades that include all kinds of creativity — from lights on outriggers, sailboats, cruisers and more — they all shimmer on the water creating a tropical floating carnival parade.
+The holiday season comes alive in Florida with a variety of decorated boat parades that include all kinds of creativity — from lights on outriggers, sailboats, cruisers, and also more — they all shimmer on the water creating a tropical floating carnival parade.

-Guests may view the parades from land, bridges, bars or boats … or become part of the festival by decking out their own vessels.
+Guests may view the parades from land, bridges, bars, or boats … or also become part of the festival by decking out their own vessels.

 Some of the Parades start right after Thanksgiving, but this is a list of a few Boat Parades that are still happening this year around the Sunshine State:

 Central Florida Boat Parades

 Gulfport BCYC Lighted Christmas Boat Parade

 December 8, 2018, 6 p.m.